DavidPavlacek/rock_paper_scissors/README.md

-My second project.
+My second project in The Odin Project curicculum.

 Creating a Rock, Paper, Scissors game in JavaScript.

-I've learned how to implement if statements and how to use loops to have the game play up to 5 points and declare a winner.

-GUI is coming soon!
+I've learned a lot during this project.

+I've strengthened my knowledge of CSS and HTML, I've learned about if statements and the basics of DOM manipulation.
+I got comfortable creating functions and much more.

+In general, this project was a great challange where I took, what seemed to me is, a big problem, took it apart to a number of small problems and then solved them one by one.

+What got me the most stuck was finding out a way how to synchronize (basicaly reset) the transition of the buttons even when they were being clicked quickly.